David-Hien/Unit-3/Project.md

 ### Success Criteria

 1. User is able to Create, Add, Edit, Delete data in the table
-2. The application has a login page
+2. The application has a login and register page
-3. The login information and database is secured
+3. The login information and database is secured and the password is hashed
-4. Able to transfer a row from one table to another
+4. Able to transfer a row (an object) from one table to another
 5. Upload image*
 6. Function to sort the table based on different factors
+7. Function to search specific information from a defined range
-7. Uses OOP (Object-oriented programming)
+8. Uses OOP (Object-oriented programming)